ibericode/mailchimp-for-wordpress/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+= 2.3.13 - September 25, 2015 =

+**Fixes**

+- Honeypot causing horizontal scrollbar on RTL sites.
+- List choice fields not showing when using one of the default form themes.

+**Improvements**

+- Minor styling improvements for RTL sites.
+- MailChimp list fields of type "website" will now become HTML5 `url` type fields.
+- Auto-prefix fields of type `url` with `http`

 = 2.3.12 - September 21, 2015 =